Tony Sparano Jr.: Buffalo Bills

 Sparano was with the Jets for three years and after Ryan was fired, he followed him when he became the new head coach for the Buffalo Bills.
+Sparano spent the 2015 and 2016 seasons with the Bills as the team's tight ends coach, with one of his charges, Charles Clay recording a team-high 57 receptions for 552 yards during the second of those years.

-On January 17, 2017, Sparano was replaced by Rob Boras as the Buffalo Bills tight ends' coach under Sean McDermott's new coaching staff.
+Sparano was replaced by Rob Boras as the Buffalo Bills tight ends' coach under Sean McDermott's new coaching staff on On January 17, 2017.